hoho0001/mad9022-w19/docs/assignments/projects.md

 Make sure that the canvas dimensions match the actual dimensions of the video.
 That way your poster image will match the size of the video player properly.

-Disable the native controls on the video player elements.
+Show the native controls on the video player element.
 Do NOT have them automatically start playing.
-Create your own `Play | Pause` button and a `Delete` button for each video.

 ## Project 6 - Tundra: The Canadian Dating App